 The world's largest aerospace company, Boeing produces everything from the commercial airplanes you might fly on to vacation to communications aircraft that go into space.
 Its history dates back to 1916 when timber merchant William E. Boeing developed a single-engine, two-seat seaplane.

 In 2017, General Mills added a red cartoon heart to its signature cursive G to symbolize that it produces food people love.
-It's the sixth logo change in the company's nearly 90-year history.
+It's the sixth logo change in the company's 91-year history.

 You probably recognize the unusual figure on the Michelin logo: the jolly Michelin Man made out of tires.
 What you might not realize is that he has another name—Bibendum—which founder Andre Michelin borrowed from a poster drawn for a Munich brewery.